Xceptance/xlt-documentation/content/en/xtc/loadtesting/155-lt-settings.md

 The load profile settings are only needed if you want to override your test suite settings for some reason, e.g. quickly changing the test duration or load factor without pushing changes to the repository, or switching between your prepared test property files.
 If the fields are left empty, the settings in the test suite will be used.

+When overriding the load profile settings for a particular load test, you must specify a value for each parameter, including the ramp-up and shutdown times.
+Load Factor formulas are only allowed if ramp up time equals zero.
+The resulting load curve is shown in a graph next to the settings then:

+{{< image src="xtc/load_profile_overwrite.png" >}}
+Overwriting the Load Profile with a Load Function
+{{< /image >}}

 Learn more in our _Load Testing_ section about [configuring load profiles]({{< relref "/xlt/load-testing/manual/470-load-configuration" >}}) for your test run.

 ### Machine Configuration